Mindfulness poems and movies..

 Rather than trying to “get rid of thoughts,” Shinzen encourages investigating thoughts as sensory phenomena—especially those that arise as internal sounds (mental talk) or images (mental pictures).
 Emotions, similarly, are approached as bodily sensations that can be gently observed and allowed to change.
 Through this lens, the self becomes an illusion created by the binding together of various sensory events.

 "If I could bottle this state, I could make the whole world addicted to it."
-The California woman sharing her experience after the moment of awareness in near-drowning.
+The California woman shares her experience after the moment of awareness in a near-drowning.
 When fear passed and she was fully aware of what to do next.

 Rather than striving for special mystical experiences, Shinzen emphasizes the refinement of perception and the dissolution of identification.
 He envisions a future where meditation is demystified, practiced universally, and studied scientifically—perhaps one day even measured like blood pressure or temperature.